 Second, she suggested the Japanese Encephalitis vaccine.
 As mosquitos seem to gravitate to me, I think that's one I will have to get as well.
 Finally, she said I need to make sure my Tetanus vaccine is up to date.

 Another suggestion was to get a prescription for Malarone which prevents Malaria.
-My Amwell doctor could call it into my local pharmacy.
+Your doctor can call it into your local pharmacy.

 Now, I can go to my local pharmacy and get my vaccinations.
 I do recommend you call ahead to the pharmacy.
 I did, and found out that pharmacies in my state can give most vaccines to people 18 years and older without a prescription.
 Perfect!